wbeebe/EspressifProjects/README.md

 A project derived from an ESP-IDF LED flasher example that was considerably extended as an I2C learning laboratory.

-The project still uses the RGB LED as well as five I2C Adafruit devices:
+The project still uses the RGB LED as well as six additional I2C Adafruit devices:

 - a pair of LED alphanumeric displays
 - a pair of LED 8x16 matrix displays
+- an MCP23017 dual 8-bit port GPIO expander
 - a BNO055 IMU

 The project specifically targets the ESP32-C3-DevKitC-02 v1.1